 Analysis & Value Settings

-You can switch between Absolute and Relative totals by selecting the three vertical dots in the top right of the chart and selecting either # Absolute or % Relative.
+You can switch between Absolute and Relative totals by selecting the # dropdown in the top right of the chart and selecting either # Absolute or % Relative.

 The Absolute view will show you, in numbers, your totals for different event counts.
 Relative view will display these counts as a percentage of the whole.